linhvuquach/ai-devkit-buddy/README.md

 ```
 .claude/
   └── commands/
+      └── onboarding.md
       └── refine-new-us-azure-devops.md
+      └── capture-knowledge.md
 ```

 ## Supported Command Types

 1.  **refine-new-us-azure-devops**: Refine a new user story using Azure DevOps MCP server.
+2.  **capture-knowledge**: Capture knowledge of a code entry point and save it to the knowledge docs.

 ## License